Ensembl/ensembl-hive/docs/creating_pipelines/dataflow_targets.rst

     },

-Dataflow to multiple analyses
+Dataflow to multiple Analyses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A branch can actually be connected to multiple analyses.
-When a Dataflow
+A single branch can be connected to seed Jobs for multiple Analyses.
+When a dataflow
-event happens, it will create a job in each of them.
+event happens, it will create a Job for each Analysis.

 .. hive_diagram::